DevToolLab

 root = tree.getroot()

-# Find high-value orders with expedited shipping
+# Magic XPath: Find high-value orders with expedited shipping

 high_value_expedited = root.findall(".//order[total > 1000][shipping/@method='expedited']")